AkshayDevkate/promdocumentation/README.md

  The downloads which we do from above links contains only frameworks.
 These do not contain ProM 6.9 packages that contains vast mejority of plugins.
 Once ProM 6.9 has been downloaded and installed.
 The packages can be installed from 6.9 package manager.

- For Windows PC step by step document on package installation guide.
+ For __Windows OS__ step by step document on package installation guide.
  [Click Here!](prompakcageinstall.pdf)

-  For Linux PC step by step document on package installation guide.
+  For __Linux OS__ step by step document on package installation guide.
  [Click Here!](prompakcageinstall.pdf)

-  For macOS PC step by step document on package installation guide.
+  For __macOS OS__ step by step document on package installation guide.
  [Click Here!](prompakcageinstall.pdf)

   ## Step 4: Common problems and Trouble shooting